DMTF/Redfish-Tools/doc-generator/README.md

 To generate documentation for a specific audience, such as a developer, in a specific format, such as Markdown, specify an output mode and output format through either or both command-line arguments and configuration keys.
 Command-line arguments take precedence over configuration keys.
 For example, you can produce a [standard normative](#standard-normative-mode) [HTML](#html-format) document for developers.

+When you run the doc generator in a specific output mode, only certain command-line arguments and configuration keys apply.

-The *output mode* defines the type of and audience for the generated document:
+The *output mode* defines the audience for and type of generated documentation:

 <table>
    <caption><p align="left"><b>Table 2 &mdash; Output modes</b></p></caption>